Health Care and Insurance

 Students in F-1 and J-1 status:

-Under UAF policy, you are required to have heath insurance coverage for the time that you are in the U.S. Students in J-1 status must have insurance that meets U.S. Department of State Exchange Visitor Program and UAF institutional requirements.
-The UAF LewerMark health insurance plan meets those requirements.
+Under UAF policy, you are required to have heath insurance coverage for the time that you are in the U.S. whether you are in F-1 or J-1 status.
 Your student account will be billed automatically per the information above under Student health insurance plan.
 You also need to provide insurance documentation for any dependents who are here with you at UAF.

-Graduate students receiving Teaching/Research Assistantships or Fellowships that include health insurance coverage: The above health insurance charge will be removed from your student account by the Graduate School during the fee payment process when your tuition payment is posted to your account.
-You must take a copy of your award letter to the Graduate School.
+If you are a Graduate student receiving a Teaching/Research Assistantship or Fellowship that include health insurance coverage: The above health insurance charge will be removed from your student account by the Graduate School during the fee payment process when your tuition payment is posted to your account.
 Information about the Graduate Student insurance plan is available on the Grad School website.
 The information and related links are at the right side of the page.

 Note: The Grad School plan does not meet Exchange Visitor Program requirements.
-Contact us if you are coming as a J-1 degree-seeking student sponsored by Fulbright, IIE or another program sponsor and need additional information.
+If you are coming as a J-1 degree-seeking student sponsored by Fulbright, IIE or another program sponsor and need additional information, you should contact your program sponsor for more information.

 J-1 Exchange Visitors (Scholar and Student Intern subcategories):